 Your team is awesome.
 Each member is doing what they need to do to get the job done.
-However, over time you’ve come to realize that the even amongst your awesome team members, the differences in the way they approach their tasks lead to varied results.
+However, over time you’ve come to realize that the even amongst your awesome team members, the differences in the way they approach their tasks to lead to varied results.
 E.g. the way Patrick completes a project is very different from the way that Veronica completes it.
 Also, Patrick and Veronica occasionally miss the mark on achieving the results you believe they should be achieving.
 On the other hand, when top performer Karen does a project, you are ecstatic.
 Karen gets amazing results to the point where the clients write rave reviews about her.
-You are now convinced – everyone needs to approach their projects more like Karen!
+You are now convinced – everyone needs to approach their projects more like Karen.

 Your top employees have the knowledge, understanding of company culture, and the personal touch that can help make your business more successful.
 The key is to unlock the potential of the best and brightest ideas from your team.
 With just a little effort, you can enlist the help of skilled employees to uplift the rest of the team to a new level of excellence.